ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-10-cruising-through-fuerteventura.md

 ![Bay with green plants](/assets/images/IMG_7098_.jpg)

 Something that I haven't seen for a long time on these dry islands.
-The reason for all the green colors was easy to locate:
+It was easy to locate the reason for all the green colors: a natural spring.

 ![Natural spring near the beach](/assets/images/IMG_7097.jpg)